 The venous system of the legs

 Normal veins carry blood from the legs and other parts of the body back to the heart.
 Varicose veins are diseased veins appearing tortuous and dilated.
-In dilated veins the venous valves cannot close properly.
+In dilated veins, the venous valves cannot close properly.
 Consequently, they lose their function as valves.
-Consequently, their blood flow is inverted downwards – according to gravity.
+Then, their blood flow is inverted downwards – according to gravity.

-Dilation and reversed flow – so-called “reflux”, occur mainly in the long saphenous vein (Vena saphena magna) and the short saphenous vein (Vena saphena parva) and in their branches.
-The deep veins – larger and more important than the aforementioned – are luckily affected only rarely.
+Dilation and reversed flow – so-called “reflux,” occur mainly in the long saphenous vein (Vena saphena magna) and the short saphenous vein (Vena saphena parva) and in their branches.
+The deep veins – larger and more important than the aforementioned – are only rarely affected.